 What Was I Thinking?!

-There is one day though that resonated with me, the moment that I realized that all this time I should have allowed a shimmer of spotlight to peek down on me.
-The time that when my trials as a district manager, when I was continuously being challenged to prove my worth I had wished to have collected that portfolio of good deeds and accomplishments.
+There is one day though that resonates with me, the moment that I realized that all this time I should have allowed a shimmer of spotlight to peek down on me.
+The point in my retail journey when I faced trials that continuously challenged me to prove my worth.
+I had wished to have collected that portfolio of good deeds and accomplishments.
 When facing my bitter tailspin of defeat I thought back on the day I should have just said, “Yes, thank you.”

 It was a busy Saturday in March in one of my most struggling locations.
 The sun was out, and the spring weather had brought a rare flock of at least 8 customers in our store at once.
 I felt invigorated and made my way, shuffling across the aisles, assuring I made a personal connection with each and every patron.